vhost-api/vhost-api/README.md

 However this API is streamlined to be used in cojunction with vhost-api/web-ui, which provides a webinterface for all the features of this project.

+# Motivation

+There are some other solutions out there with a comparable scope, namely `ispconfig`, `cPanel`, `Plesk`, ..., the list goes on.
+Those projects have one thing in common:
+They are highly integrated and need to be installed using provided installers, resulting in a setup that doesn't allow any external changes most of the time.

+VHost-API is designed in a more flexible manner so that you can freely attach services to it while retaining some pre-existing configs/setups.

 ## Installation and Configuration

 Please take a look at `INSTALL.md`.